N.C.I.M.L. All-Star Team

 There are three ways to qualify for the All-Star Team:

 - Score among the top fifty individuals in the NCIML.
-Invitations and congratulatory letters will be sent out after the
+Invitations will be sent out after the fifth contest.

 - Permission of the All-Star Coach, Thomas Weisswange.
 To obtain permission, a student's high school Mathlete coach must contact Mr. Weisswange directly, by telephone or e-mail (the information is listed on the